 Third, do you need a new website?
 Look for options that couple web hosting and email marketing with WordPress or Weebly so you can add show notes and blog posts.
 Ensure your hosting company works with the best podcast networks.

 Finally, examine which hosts can promote you with marketing, crowdsourcing, ads, monetization, expert guidance, and support.

 These companies take the guesswork out of storing your podcast, distributing your audio content to the right places, and supporting you on your podcasting journey.

-My recommendation for new podcasters is to get started with BuzzSprout and claim your $20 gift card.
+My recommendation for new podcasters is to get started with PodBean and get one month free.